 In most households water heating is a huge energy user, after indoor heating and cooling, appliances, electronics and lighting.
 So sadly, long hot showers waste both water and energy!
 Although modern fixtures and appliances are a great way to save gallons, it’s still important to simply turn off the tap.

 By taking simple steps to reduce your water use at home you can save gallons, energy and dollars every day!
 To find lots of ways to save water and energy visit the Water Saving Tips page.

-Washing dishes by hand takes about 20 gallons on average, per load.
-Dishwashers can be huge water-savers.
-Energy Star dishwashers use from 4 to 6 gallons.
-Even standard machines use only 6 to 8 gallons per load.
-If you do wash dishes by hand, you can save large amounts of water by turning off the tap while you sponge, soap and scrub, and only turning on the tap to rinse.
+Did You Know?
+Washing dishes by hand takes about 20 gallons per load but Energy Star dishwashers only use 4 to 6 gallons.
+Even standard machines use only 6 to 8 gallons.
+If you do wash dishes by hand, turn off the tap until you’re ready to rinse.